jtail/conventions/java/formatting.md

 1. Between consecutive members (or initializers) of a class: fields, constructors, methods, nested classes, static initializers, instance initializers.
-Exception: A blank line between two consecutive fields (having no other code between them) is optional.
 Such blank lines are used as needed to create logical groupings of fields.
+Exception: A blank line between two trivial field declarations is optional.
+Field declaration is trivial if has no annotations and comments and occupies only one line.

 2. Within method bodies, as needed to create logical groupings of statements.